 Alex specializes in managing one of BofA’s most successful Consumer Banking branches within the Dallas-Ft.
 Worth Metroplex (Texas, USA).
 He is a powerful force in the financial industry and runs a financial centre with a Deposit Market Share of nearly $771M (June 2022).
 This year, he achieved the 2022 Diamond Level Pinnacle Award, one of the highest awards an employee can earn within their career at Bank of America.
 In his free time, Alex likes to travel, attend auto shows, and personally remodel his home.

-What influenced your decision to attend The Global American University, Schiller?
+What influenced your decision to attend Schiller International University?

 During my higher education university selection process, I wanted a university abroad that would allow me to be close to my family again.
 I also needed that fully accredited university to be able to provide degrees that would be recognized in the US.
 Schiller International provided all of those benefits plus the ability for me to be able to use my student loans to pay for my degree.